-Truck drivers must follow hours of service regulations, which determine how long they’re allowed to be behind the wheel.
-The black box can be used as evidence in the aftermath of a truck crash, where a crash occurred because of fatigue or related factors.
-It can also help determine the truck’s speed at the time of the accident, the driver’s actions, and comparisons between general truck activity and truck activity during the circumstances of the accident.
+Truck drivers must follow hours of service regulations, determining how long they’re allowed to be behind the wheel.
+The black box can also help determine the truck’s speed at the time of the accident, the driver’s actions, and comparisons between general truck activity and truck activity during the circumstances of the accident.

-The experienced and knowledgeable team of lawyers at Cochran, Kroll & Associates, P.C. has a track record of helping individuals and families recover damages incurred due to negligence on behalf of the truck driver or truck company.
+The knowledgeable team of lawyers at Cochran, Kroll & Associates, P.C. use their expertise to recover damages incurred due to the negligence of the truck driver or truck company.
 A personal injury attorney at our law firm can give you peace of mind, knowing that everything is being done to provide you with the maximum compensation possible.

 How Our Truck Accident Lawyers Can Help You

-The legal process for filing a personal injury and/or property damage claim as a result of a truck crash is complex, nuanced, and requires the legal services of an experienced legal team.
-This is how Cochran, Kroll & Associates, P.C. can answer questions you might have to help you:
+The legal process for filing a personal injury or property damage claim due to a truck crash is complex, nuanced, and requires the legal services of an experienced legal team.
+An experienced lawyer at Cochran, Kroll & Associates, P.C. can help you in the following process.

-- We negotiate with the multiple insurance companies involved in truck crash cases on behalf of our clients, including the insurance companies of each party involved and the property damage entities in every step along the way.
+- They get involved in settlement negotiations with the multiple insurance companies involved in truck crash cases on your behalf.
+They communicate with the insurance companies of each party involved and the property damage entities at every step along the way.

-- Our top trial lawyers will represent you in court if we can’t come to a settlement with the liable party.
+- If necessary, your lawyer can represent you in court if we can’t come to a settlement with the liable party.
 We may also source expert witnesses to testify on your behalf to establish liability.